tjensen8/industrial-search-term-class-prediction/README.md

 This repo contains the data science assignment, pipeline, and results for predicting the class of a particular type of search term used in an industrial manufacturing supplier search.

-## Presentation

-The associated powerpoint discussing the results of this analysis is located at [this link](https://1drv.ms/p/s!AoRUcDqpQEBqoaFQIIPH0FGw688tmw?e=4PEe4v).

 ## File Structure

 ___